Forestry scientists research forest growth, wood processing, conservation and different types of trees and how these can be used.

 - Lecturers/postdoctoral teaching fellows usually earn between $70,000 and $87,000 a year.

 - Senior lecturers usually earn between $89,000 and $106,000.

 - Associate professors usually earn between $117,000 and $133,000.

 - Professors usually earn between $135,000 and $170,000.

-- Ministry of Business, Innovation and Employment website - information on minimum pay rates
+- Employment New Zealand website - information on minimum pay rates